Skip to Main Content

 Child Support Obligations

-Child support obligations are calculated using California’s guidelines which looks at various factors:
+Child support obligations are calculated using California’s guidelines, which look at various factors:

 Spousal Support in a Military Divorce